Formation-Media/glowt-4-aegis-module/.github/PULL_REQUEST_TEMPLATE.md

 Order
 ------------------
-The order of these items is also important so they back up the release version and show the most important changes first.
+The order of these items is also important, so they back up the release version and show the most important changes first.

 - Added
 - Updated